RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

                         debug=True)
 ```

-* Check the value of `input_dir` for any errors, and that the files within the directory are in one of two formats
+* Check the value of `input_dir` in the DataWindowConfig for any errors, and that the files within the directory are in
-(structured or unstructured) described in the [Optional Data Window Parameters](#structured-layout) section.
+one of two formats (structured or unstructured) described in the [DataWindow Config](#datawindow-config) section.
 Use the appropriate value for the `structured` parameter of DataWindowConfig.

 * When working with structured directories, ensure that all API 1000 (API M) files are in a directory called `api1000`